 Q: I’d be interested in any further thoughts you have about the questions which came up in our conversation, eg What distinguishes 'spirit' from 'consciousness'?

-As an example, I can think of one influential and accomplished meditation teacher who undoubtedly sees his approach as spiritual, and operates most of the time within the contemporary religious/spiritual scene.
-Yet, as a western psychologist, albeit with serious meditative training, he has adapted a religious teaching which arose within an intense monastic tradition and a totally contrasting cultural milieu, and presented it to lay westerners with busy material life-styles as a program designed to fit in with the 'achievement' ethos of the West.
+The West has psychologized meditation and its aims.
+For instance, several influential and accomplished meditation teachers in the contemporary religious/spiritual scene are trained western psychologists as well as having serious meditative training (in a traditional religious context).
+The result is an adaptation of religious teaching which arose within an intense monastic tradition and a totally contrasting cultural milieu, to serve lay westerners with busy material life-styles, and the design of programs designed to fit in with the 'achievement' ethos of the West.

 Q. People are pulled in different directions by all the ‘spiritual’ opportunities out there.
 What do you need to know to navigate through?

 A. You have to follow a deeper instinct than Mind.
 One of the problems is the ubiquitous promotion of Mind-full-ness.
 As popularly understood, it is useful in a modern western psychological context, but unfortunately, is not much use for cultivating Spirit.
 The curtain comes down on the stage, and the 'Player on the other Side' is lost from view.